-Networks are responsible for external repairs such as damaged electricity poles or lines and blackouts and they also install smart meters.
+They're responsible for external repairs such as damaged electricity poles or lines and blackouts, they also install smart meters.

-When you turn the kettle’s switch, electricity travels straight to your appliance close to the speed of light.
-Although this occurs instantaneously, it is networks who make sure we get electricity when we need it.
+When you turn on the kettle’s switch, electricity travels straight to your appliance close to the speed of light.
+Although this occurs instantaneously, it's the networks who make sure we get electricity when we need it.